 Grind the ingredients together to a fine powder.

 Roast Masala is ready.
-Keep it aside in a air tight container which can also be used for future.
+Keep it aside in an airtight container which can also be used for the future.

 It is the time to prepare the Shahi Murgh Roast:-

 Clean and wash the chicken pieces.
 Pat the pieces dry with paper towel.